ekleiner/coredns/plugin/metadata/README.md

 }
 ~~~

 Add metadata for all requests within `example.org.`.
 Rewrite uses one of provided by default metadata variables.
+Any other requests won't have metadata.

 ~~~ corefile
 . {